To explore and use an API, simply:

 • Native OAuth Application-flow

-Subscriptions details
+Subscriptions details section

 • Subscription name - given by user